Ready to take your recording to the next level? Now you can!

 How you will learn in your course

-With Audio Masterclass, you will learn basic studio techniques, mixing and creative recording.
-Following completion of your course you can progress to enroll in one of our Professional Courses such as Equalization, Compression, Reverb & Effects, Mixing or Mastering.
+With Audio Masterclass, you will learn professional studio techniques, mixing and creative recording.
+You can start with the Audio Masterclass Music Production and Sound Engineering Course, and after that - or if you are already at an advanced level - you can progress to enroll in one of our Professional Courses such as Equalization, Compression, Reverb & Effects, Mixing or Mastering.

 Tutorials and videos

 Course instruction is through world-class textbook materials, audio tutorials, and supplementary video materials where appropriate.
 We show you the important techniques of audio that professionals use every day, and you can use yourself in your own home studio.
-All of the course materials are available in your 12-volume DVD-ROM set, and enhancement learning materials including videos shot at Abbey Road Studios 2 and 3 are available online.
+In addition to your USB drive, all of the course materials are available online for the full duration of your 12-month enrollment, with enhancement learning materials including videos shot at Abbey Road Studios 2 and 3.

 Our tutorials and videos are supported by a wealth of audio examples, which are also online and downloadable.
 We recommend that you load these examples into your digital audio workstation so that you can listen to them in exactly the same way as when you're recording yourself.